EXCLUSIVE-Chip equipment maker ASML's suppliers eye Asia plants outside China amid tensions

 ($1 = 0.9398 euros)

-(Reporting by Francesco Guarascio in Hanoi and Toby Sterling in Amsterdam; Editing by Emelia Sithole-Matarise @fraguarascio)
+(Reporting by Francesco Guarascio in Hanoi and Toby Sterling in Amsterdam; Editing by Emelia Sithole-Matarise and Louise Heavens)

 ((Francesco.Guarascio@thomsonreuters.com;))